Upper School Curriculum

 World Languages

-The World Languages department believes that Chapin students must walk across the stage at commencement equipped with the linguistic and cultural literacy necessary to function in a world where interconnectedness is the norm.
-Communication skills in the Upper School language classes are further developed and encouraged with the goal of promoting fluency, encouraging every student to achieve the highest level of proficiency possible in at least one language other than English, and fostering a broader cultural understanding of communities beyond one's own.
+The World Languages department believes that Chapin students must walk across the stage at Commencement equipped with the linguistic and cultural literacy necessary to function in a world where interconnectedness is the norm.
+Communication skills in the Upper School language classes are further developed and students are encouraged to use the language in and out of the classroom with the goal of promoting the highest level of proficiency possible in at least one language other than English, and fostering a broader cultural understanding of communities beyond one's own.

 Class 8 students continue their study of a modern language (Mandarin Chinese, French, and Spanish) and complete the second year of their two-year Latin requirement.
 Students entering Class 9 must select a language (modern or Latin) they will pursue up to Level III.
 In some instances, and increasingly so, students undertake the parallel study of two languages.
-Ancient Greek and Japanese are also offered as FOCUS courses (electives) starting in Class 10.
+Ancient Greek is also offered as a FOCUS course (elective) starting in Class 10.

-Students at higher levels are offered a variety of advanced college-level courses that include literature, art, film, current events, and contemporary media.
+Students at higher levels are offered a variety of advanced college-level courses that include a theme-based curriculum on literature, art, film, history & current events, and contemporary media.